 A key advantage of the Local RE model over the National NL model is that it rationalizes the distribution of local demand.
-Since the National NL model only models aggregate demand, any differences in demand across locations cannot be disentangled.
-On the other hand, the Local RE model estimates the same aggregate demand, but explicitly models how demand varies across local markets.
+As the National NL specification models only aggregate demand, any differences in demand across locations cannot be disentangled.
+On the other hand, the Local RE specification estimates the same aggregate demand, but explicitly models how demand varies across local markets.
 Our estimates for the across-market demand heterogeneity in the Local RE model are presented in Table 7.

 We find all of the across-market heterogeneity parameters to be statistically significant and precisely estimated, except for two: men's clogs and men's sandals in the winter.
 More importantly, the parameters that are statistically significant are also highly significant economically.
 For example, the smallest statistically significant $\sigma_c$ for men is boots in the summer at 0.21 and for women is clogs at 0.63.
-To put these numbers in perspective, a one standard deviation increase it's draw of $\eta{\ell j}$ is equivalent to a decline in price of around \$13 and \$52, respectively.
-These parameters represent the variance of across-market demand heterogeneity within a category, suggesting that there is significant variation in demand across markets that goes beyond a simple boots versus sandals story - in fact, there is significant heterogeneity in tastes for all products.
+To put these numbers in perspective, a one standard deviation increase in a product's draw of $\eta{\ell i}$ is equivalent to a decline in price of around \$13 and \$52, for men's boots (in summer) and women's clogs, respectively.
+These parameters represent the variance of acrossmarket demand heterogeneity within a category, suggesting that there is significant variation in demand across markets that goes beyond a simple boots versus sandals story - in fact, there is significant heterogeneity in tastes for all products.
 These large effects will have important implications for consumer welfare analysis, as we will see in the following section.
-Finally, while the coefficients appear similar across categories, this is largely due to similar distributions of zero sales across categories, controlling for the differences in the number of products across categories.
+Finally, although the coefficients appear similar across categories, this is largely due to similar distributions of zero sales across categories, controlling for the differences in the number of products across categories.
 Additionally, their magnitudes in dollar terms do differ in economically meaningful ways.
-For example, a one standard deviation increase in a product's draw of $\eta{\ell j}$ ranges from \$0-34 for men and \$52-73 for women, depending on category.
+For example, a one standard deviation increase in a product's draw of $\eta{\ell i}$ ranges from \$0-34 for men and \$52-73 for women, depending on category.